egoodhall/nrpc/README.md

 ### Example

-An example service can be found in `example/service.go`.
-When `go generate` is used on the example package, a client and server implementation will be generated for the `ExampleService` interface.
-Usage of the generated code is shown in `cmd/exampleserver` and `cmd/exampleclient`.
+An example service can be found in the `example` package.
+When `go generate ./example` is run, a client and server implementation will be generated for the `ExampleService` interface.
+Usage of the generated code is shown in `example/service_test.go`.

 ### Restrictions